Off-TV Play

 Off-TV Play is a feature of Nintendo's eighth-generation video game console, the Wii U. Like all video game consoles, the Wii U uses a console and a controller to manipulate an image on a television screen.
 The Wii U's unique feature is that its controller, the Wii U GamePad, has its own built-in screen for displaying images.
 It can display an entirely different image, or duplicate the television screen into the Wii U GamePad.
-It also allowed for 2-Player multiplayer, where each person would have their own screen with no need for Co-op splitscreen.
+It also allowed for 2-player multiplayer, where each person would have their own screen with no need for Co-op splitscreen.
 Off-TV Play is the term used for when an entire game is played strictly on the controller, without the use of a television.
-The GamePad also features two speakers that can be used for Off-TV Play.
-There is no standardized way to activate Off-TV Play and how it's implemented depends on the game.
+The GamePad also features two speakers and an audio jack that can be used for Off-TV Play.
+It is an optional feature, with only select games supporting it.
+There is no standardized way to activate Off-TV Play and how it is implemented depends on the game.